erinbuckels/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Dr. Erin Buckels is an Assistant Professor of Psychology (Social-Personality area).
+Dr. Erin Buckels is an Associate Professor of Psychology (Social-Personality area).
 As the Principal Investigator of the **Dark Personality Research Lab** at the University of Winnipeg, Dr. Buckels uses a combination of survey and experimental methods to explore the psychological underpinnings of human cruelty.
-Much of her research centers on the Dark Tetrad of personality: subclinical sadism, psychopathy, narcissism, and Machiavellianism.
+Her research centers on the Dark Tetrad of personality: subclinical sadism, psychopathy, narcissism, and Machiavellianism.
 Her current projects are supported by the [Social Sciences and Humanities Research Council (SSHRC)](https://www.sshrc-crsh.gc.ca/).